sassoftware/quickstart-sas-viya-gcp/README.md

-This SAS Viya Quickstart Template for GCP will take a generic license for SAS Viya and deploy SAS into its own network.
-The deployment will create the network and other infrastructure.
+This SAS Viya Quickstart Template for GCP takes a generic license for SAS Viya and deploy SAS into its own network.
+The deployment creates the network and other infrastructure.
 After the deployment process completes, you will have the outputs for the web endpoints for a SAS Viya deployment on recommended virtual machines (VMs).